I’m an independent education advisor who works with the leaders of schools & education organisations.

 Since then, I’ve worked with One World Network of Schools in Tajikistan, led leadership training courses for the Ark Teaching School Hub, and continued to advise ILI.

 Huddle (South Africa) and Aldridge Education (UK) have both been clients since 2022.
-You can read more about them in the ‘Projects’ section.
+You can read more about that work in the ‘Projects‘ section.